mjchao/Sudoku-Solver/README.md

 7 ?
 5 ? ?
 6 ? ? ?
 ? ? ?
 9 8 ?
 1 5 6
 </pre>
-Consequently, it could not find a valid solution to the puzzle.
+Consequently, it could not find a valid solution.
+This is probably due to bad training data.
+I will be trying to find better ways to generate good training data.